-- Maintain a list of all crucial practice contacts.
+Maintain a list of all important department contacts.
 Develop a plan to communicate regularly with them before, during, and after a disaster or major disruption.
-Share your communication plan with them. - Share your contacts list with key members of your staff in case you need their help with notifications. - Create an emergency call tree system to use during a disaster.
-See below for instructions. - Prioritize who needs to be called and when they are called.
-Should you call the chief operating officer before you call patients? - Review and update all contact lists on a regular basis. - Test your communication plan at least once per year.
+Share your communication plan with them.
+Share your contacts list with key members of your staff in case you need their help with notifications Create an emergency call tree system to use during a disaster.
+Prioritize who needs to be called and when they are called.
+Should you call the department chair or director before you call the staff?
+Review and update all contact lists on a regular basis.
+Test your communication plan at least once per year.